PeerInfinity/Archipelago/docs/json/user/standard-client.md

 ## Core Concepts

 -   **Logic-Aware Tracking:** Unlike a simple item tracker, this client understands your game's rules.
-When you add an item to your inventory, it instantly re-evaluates the entire game world to show you exactly which locations and exits are now accessible.
+When you receive an item, it instantly re-evaluates the entire game world to show you exactly which locations and exits are now accessible.
-- **Customizable Layout:** The interface is built on Golden Layout, a system that allows you to drag, drop, resize, and re-order panels to create a workspace that suits your playstyle.
+-   **Customizable Layout:** The interface is built on Golden Layout, a system that allows you to drag, drop, resize, and stack panels to create a workspace that suits your playstyle.

 ## Getting Started

 1.  **Generate Your Game:** When generating your seed, ensure you receive both your `.archipelago` file (for your in-game client) and the corresponding `rules.json` file (for this web client).
-You will need to generate the seed using a version of the Archipelago code that contains the json exporter tool.
-You can download this from [Archipelago JSONExport branch](https://github.com/PeerInfinity/Archipelago/tree/JSONExport).
+You must use a version of the Archipelago source code that contains the JSON exporter tool, which can be downloaded from the [Archipelago JSONExport branch](https://github.com/PeerInfinity/Archipelago/tree/JSONExport).
 Make sure you specifically download the JSONExport branch, not the main branch.

 2.  **Open the Web Client:** Visit the [JSON Web Client](https://peerinfinity.github.io/Archipelago/).